paulca55/hubspot-local-development/README.md

 - CSS and JavaScript code linting and formatting.
 Note that linting is set up for use with a code editor that can display problems/errors, they won't be output to the terminal - _using ESLint, Prettier and Stylelint_.
 - Deploying files to HubSpot, as draft or published, via the command line - _using Hubspot Local Development Tools_.

+_Note: this project was based around the ideas of a tool created by [Ryan Absalom](https://github.com/Absanater).
+Feel free to check out [Ryan's HubSpot local development tool](https://github.com/Absanater/hubspot-frontend-local) which may fit your needs better._

 ## Prerequisites

 - [Node.js](https://nodejs.org) must be installed - _please note only Node `v10.0.0` has been tested_.